nickyhajal/world-domination-summit/_content/academies.md

 		<h4>Summary</h4>
 		How do you build powerful professional relationships?
 In this workshop, Vanessa will go over all of the communication skills you need for interacting with people in business.
 She will give you the skills you need to master your presence, make authentic connections and speed read potential clients and customers.
 Vanessa will dive into networking, pitching, and negotiating using science based strategies and actionable techniques you can use immediately.
 This entertaining workshop will be highly interactive, informative and inspiring.

-Attendees of this Academy will learn:
-- How to master your presence
-- Pimp your elevator pitch
-- The psychology of authentic relationship building
-- The art of networking
-- Connecting and building rapport with VIPs
-- Cold-calling and pitching
-- The science of personality
+Attendees of this Academy will learn: How to master your presence.
+Pimp your elevator pitch.
+The psychology of authentic relationship building.
+The art of networking.
+Connecting and building rapport with VIPs.
+Cold-calling and pitching.
+The science of personality

 		<!-- <h4>About Vanessa Van Edwards</h4>
 		Vanessa Van Edwards is the lead investigator at Science of People, a human behavior research lab.
 She is a Huffington Post columnist and published author.
 Her innovative work has been featured on NPR, Business Week and USA Today.
 She regularly gives keynotes and appears in the media to talk about her research.
 She has written for CNN, Fast Company and Forbes. -->